gbmhunter/hg-check/README.rst

 The PowerShell script is the most up-to-date and bug-free script.
 Remember that you must run (if you haven't already) `Set-ExecutionLevel Unrestricted` from PowerShell with admin privileges before the PowerShell script can be run.

 The PowerShell script will commit for you with the description "Merge", if it performs a simple merge with no conflicts.

+The PowerShell script also supports a repo-ignore.txt file in the same directory as the script.
+The script will ignore (not perform any changes to) any repos which are listed in this text file.
+List them by writing down the folder name the repo is in (one per line), relative to the folder that the script is in.

 Internal Dependencies
 =====================